Barrel of Monkeys: Use in models

-Any repeating unit can in principle be assembled in this way.
-The only unusual characteristic of the monkey is that its arms, legs, hands and feet are able to twist around each other to form many stable links.
+Any repeating unit can, in principle, be assembled in this way.
+The only unusual characteristic of the monkey is that its arms, legs, hands, and feet are able to twist around each other to form many stable links.
 In this, they resemble protein molecules which can also link together in many ways.
 The resulting assemblies simulate biologically important structures, but their symmetry follows general geometric principles.
 The monkeys provide a 'hands on' approach to understanding these principles.

-Barrel of Monkeys is also called as Bandar Keela and is famous in south Asian countries.
+Barrel of Monkeys is also called Bandar Keela and is famous in south Asian countries.